Ashutosh-Tiwari-23/practiceGit/README.md

 ## Step 1: git init, to initialize the repository

 ## Step 2: git add , to track the changes/new addded files in the project.
 Files status changes from untracked to tracked.
+Note : to add all files together : git add .

 ## step 3: git status, to check the status of files added/removed